danielcbit/apcctrl/doc/manual/manual.rst

 **runlimit**
-    This event is generated when the ``MINUTES`` value defined in the apcupsd.conf file expires while in a power fail condition.
+    This event is generated when the ``MINUTES`` value defined in the apcctrl.conf file expires while in a power fail condition.
 The ``MINUTES`` is the remaining runtime as internally calculated by the UPS and monitored by apcupsd.
 After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.